Acute myeloid leukaemia: Children

 Acute myeloid leukaemia (AML) is a type of blood cancer.
-A third of all childhood cancers are leukaemia, with approximately 400 new cases occurring each year in the UK.
+A third of all childhood cancers are leukaemia.
 Less than a quarter of these are acute myeloid leukaemia (AML).
-AML can affect children of any age; girls and boys are equally affected.
+AML can affect children of any age.
+Girls and boys are equally affected

 More children than ever are surviving childhood cancer.
 There are new and better drugs and treatments, and we can now also work to reduce the after-effects of having had cancer in the past.